Franklin's Magic Christmas: Plot

 Franklin shows the bell to Jenny the next morning (Christmas Eve), and suggests that they use the bell for his grandfather's sleigh.
 Jenny has Harriet help with the sleigh, but Harriet spills the beans at lunch, much to Franklin's frustration, although fortunately, his grandfather does not overhear.
 Later, Mr. and Mrs. Turtle go to check on the Collies while Franklin and Harriet continue to work on the sleigh.
 Despite Franklin telling her not to do so, Harriet rings the bell, and just like in Jenny's story, a reindeer appears.
 Franklin runs to the house to tell Jenny.
 In the process, Franklin distracts Grandfather Turtle, who slips on a puddle of ice and breaks his leg.
 Back in the house, Jenny examines him and tells him to rest.
 Grandfather Turtle comforts Harriet when she cries and when Franklin says that he feels guilty, Grandfather Turtle tells him it was simply an accident.
 Jenny sends Franklin and Harriet to their room while she cares for Grandfather Turtle.

 Franklin decides to use the sleigh to go back to Woodland and find Bear and Beatrice's mother, Dr. Bear.
 He eventually discovers that Harriet has come along, hidden in the back.
 Rosie the horse, who is pulling the sleigh, is just as surprised as Franklin, and runs away, leaving the two young turtles stranded and lost in the woods.
 Back at the farm, Jenny finds a note that Franklin wrote saying that he is going back to Woodland to find Dr. Bear.
 Mr. and Mrs. Turtle soon return home from the Collies'; they discover what has happened and they and the grandparents become worried about Franklin and Harriett.
-Meanwhile, Franklin angrily antagonizes his little sister for her disobedience, which causes her to cry.
-Franklin then comforts and apologizes to her for antagonizing her.
+Meanwhile, Franklin angrily gives his little sister an angry earful for her disobedience, which causes her to start crying.
+Franklin then comforts her & he apologises to her for being so brutal with her.
 Harriett then reveals that she has the bell.
 With Franklin's approval, she rings it, and this time two reindeer come.
 One of them has the same exact bell as the one Franklin and Harriet have.
 Franklin realizes that the bell must belong to the other reindeer and that this is why he always comes whenever somebody rings it.
 With the bell back, the original reindeer creates a harness seemingly out of nowhere.
 With the help of the two reindeer, Franklin and Harriett soon arrive at the Bears' house and fetch Dr. Bear.
 Back at the farm, Jenny and Mr. and Mrs. Turtle decide to split up and try to find the children.
 Rosie returns to the farm and they all see Franklin, Harriet, and Dr. Bear arrive by sleigh.
 Dr. Bear gives Grandfather Turtle a cast for his leg and also returns Sam to Franklin, much to his delight.